Non-profit

 Contact InfluenceWatch with suggested edits or tips for additional profiles.

-2nd Vote is a right-of-center nonprofit organization that informs consumers about the political values of companies and encouraging them to make consumption choices in line with their own political values.
+2nd Vote was a right-of-center nonprofit organization that informed consumers about the political values of companies and encouraging them to make consumption choices in line with their own political values.
 2nd Vote was launched in 2012 by David L. Black after he learned that March of Dimes donations were being used to fund Planned Parenthood chapters.
-1
+1 By August 2023, the organization has been shut down.
+2

 Founding and History

 2nd Vote was launched in 2012 by David L. Black after he learned that March of Dimes donations were being used to fund Planned Parenthood chapters.
 Because Black did not vote for pro-abortion politicians he did not want to support pro-abortion policies by supporting companies that donated to pro-abortion causes.
-2
+3 In July 2023, the organization announced it would be shutting down by August 31 of that year.
+As of January 2024, the group is shut down with its website no longer functioning.
+4

 Retailer Scoring System

-2nd Vote’s main research project is its retailer scoring system, which is used to create various guides meant for conservatives to use when making purchases and utilizing services to patronize companies that support conservative values and avoid those that do not.
-The idea is that these guides will allow conservative voters a “2nd vote” and allow them to only support organizations that do not undermine their political and social beliefs.
-3
+2nd Vote’s main research project was its retailer scoring system, which was used to create various guides meant for conservatives to use when making purchases and utilizing services to patronize companies that support conservative values and avoid those that do not.
+The idea was that these guides would allow conservative voters a “2nd vote” and allow them to only support organizations that do not undermine their political and social beliefs.

-Scoring is based on five categories and factors both direct and indirect corporate donations, stated policies, sponsorships, corporate leadership donations, and lobbying on both the state and federal level.
-4 However, while companies’ general scores are available for public access, the shopping guides produced by the group require an annual subscription to access.
 5

+Scoring was based on five categories and factors: both direct and indirect corporate donations, stated policies, sponsorships, corporate leadership donations, and lobbying on both the state and federal level.
+6 However, while companies’ general scores were available for public access, the shopping guides produced by the group required an annual subscription to access.
+7

 Policy Stances